Werner-Staeblein/Project-2-modified-resubmit/README.md

 For the randomized shuffling of questions.js array the Fisher-Yates from this source was used **[Stackoverflow Fisher-Yates Randomization]( https://stackoverflow.com/questions/2450954/how-to-randomize-shuffle-a-javascript-array)**

+For the implementation of the sound effects (applause/buzzer) in the code I was reading the article **[Coding-sound-with-JS-for-beginners](https://www.learningguild.com/articles/coding-sound-with-javascript-beginner-s-guide/)** No code was taken from this source.
+It was an instruction on the "how-to-structure" markup and Javascript to include the sound effects.

+I used **[W3-schools](https://www.w3schools.com/tags/av_prop_currenttime.asp)** to learn more about the reset of audio files as I was not sure whether the sound effects always start from "zero" once invokded.
+The currentTime property sets the starting position of my two audio files.

 ### Javascript quiz questions